RKelln/5-directions/writing/ppf.md

 # Past

 Notes:
-I'm not a historian, and this subset of historical timings is not meant to be exhaustive, but rather illustrative of the role that science, mathematics, mechanical and digital computers, influenced the development of machine learning and art.
+I'm not a historian, and the following subset of historical events is not meant to be exhaustive, but rather illustrative of the role that science, mathematics, mechanical and digital computers, influenced the development of machine learning and art.
 This material was drawn from a number of great books and papers as well as Wikipedia.
 The dates and attribution should be taken as approximate, due to errors and vagueness of who did what, when?

 It should also be noted that there were countless developments is basic math and technology before the last 120 years, but I am focusing mainly on the 20th and 21st century.